Student: “Wait…I know I should know this, but what does that word mean again?”

 An exit ticket strategy I utilize is-TQE (Thoughts, Questions, Examples)

-After teaching theme, I might ask my students to share thoughts on the lesson-Is the concept of theme in literature clear?
+After teaching theme, I might ask my students to share their thoughts on the lesson.
+Is the concept of theme in literature clear?
 What questions do you have about theme?
-Give an example of theme from your independent reading book.
+Give an example of a theme from your independent reading book.

 Idea #3: Quarterly/Unit Review-(Post-Teaching)

 I am always asking for reflection and feedback from my students.
 A quick and easy way to help my students reflect on different concepts they have learned is a quarterly review.